dhughes/tiy-java-crash-course/Crash Course.md

 ## Modeling with Object Oriented Programming

 Software is often used to model the real world.
-For example, the desktop on your computer was originally designed to mimic a desk in a traditional office, complete with file folders, a calendar, a clock, etc. Video games often model scenes, characters, and the physics of the real world.
+For example, the desktop on your computer was originally designed to feel like a desk in a traditional office; complete with file folders, a calendar, a clock, etc. Video games often model scenes, characters, and the physics of the real world.
 Online purchases model purchases in the real world.

 One relevant dictionary definition of model is: